 Service Deliverable Acceptance Process

-At specified milestones throughout the Program, we deliver completed project service deliverables for Honeywell’s review and approval.
+At specified milestones throughout the Program, we deliver completed project service deliverables for Customer’s review and approval.
 Except as otherwise set forth in this Introduction and Overview, Service deliverables should be accepted or rejected within five (5) consecutive business days from the time of submittal.
 Service deliverables shall be deemed accepted in the absence of review or response of acceptance within this specified time.
 Feedback supplied after the acceptance period is evaluated as a potential change of scope and shall follow the Change Management Process outlined in this document.

 The table below describes the Service Deliverable Acceptance Process.